Winter Driving Tips to Get to Where You’re Going – Safer

 - The Boy Scout Rule

-Be prepared for getting delayed, stuck or other winter emergencies.
-Pack food, water, car phone charger and extra warm clothes for each trip.
-Your trunk should always have a blanket, flashlight, first aid kit, jumper cables, shovel, ice scraper, de-icing fluid and a bag of sand or cat litter (for traction if you get stuck).
+Be prepared for getting delayed, stuck, or other winter emergencies.
+Pack food, water, a car phone charger, and extra warm clothes for each trip.
+Your trunk should always have a blanket, flashlight, first aid kit, jumper cables, shovel, ice scraper, de-icing fluid, and a bag of sand or cat litter (for traction if you get stuck).

 - Map It Out

 In winter, plan to stick to the main roads which will be plowed first and treated with ice melting products.
 New to an area and not sure where they are?
 Check your city’s website.
 They usually list out the roads that are plowed first like this one from the City of Pocatello, Idaho.

 Make sure that you are filling up with fuel when you reach half a tank versus letting it get too low.
 If you do get stranded, you’ll have fuel to keep the engine running and stay warm.

 Tires that are worn out will not give you as much traction as newer ones.
 You could end up in a ditch or a multi-car pile up if your tires are bald.

 - Do the Whole Job